 The reporting scale for core content areas: English Language Arts, Mathematics, Science and Social Studies consists of 4 performance levels.
-Students in K/1 will not receive a traditional progress report.
+Students in K-3 will not receive a traditional progress report at the 4 1⁄2 week mark.

-- 4.0--Exceeding proficiency of the standard - 3.0--Meeting proficiency of the standard - 2.0--Developing proficiency of the standard - 1.0--Beginning to demonstrate understanding of the standard
+- 4.0--Exceeding proficiency of the standard

+- 3.0--Meeting proficiency of the standard

+- 2.0--Developing proficiency of the standard

+- 1.0--Beginning to demonstrate an understanding of the standard

+- Not Formally Assessed